tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 Let's talk about the [ReaderT pattern][readert].
 Ostensibly, this is a blog post about preferring to encode state as `IORef`-s when you can.
-But that's now how _we_ read it.
+But that's not how _we_ read it.
 Instead, we see a story about using extensional type classes describing specifically the effects that functions use (the `MonadBalance` story, in the [ReaderT pattern blog post][readert]).
 We call such dedicated type classes